ollorente/lowdb-dummy-server/README.md

-# lowdb-dummy-server
+# lowDB dummy server
-A simple server for frondend testing
+A simple API server for frontend testing